 Central Missouri (Columbia, Jefferson City)

-Southwest Missouri (Springfield Region)
+Southwest Missouri (Springfield, Joplin)

 Missouri Senior Housing Market Trends (2026)